qrzn23/min/wip/magick/content.md

 As an example, we may cite certain memories of the Master Therion.
 He followed a train of thought which led him to remember his life as a Roman named Marius de Aquila.
 It would be straining probability to presume a connection between (a) this hieroglyphically recorded mode of self-analysis and (b) ordinary introspection conducted on principles intelligible to himself.
 He remembers directly various people and various events connected with this incarnation; and they are in themselves to all appearance actual.
 There is no particular reason why they, rather than any others, should have entered his sphere.
 In the act of remembering them, they are absolute.
 He can find no reason for correlating them with anything in the present.
 But a subsequent examination of the record shows that the logical result of the Work of Marius de Aquila did not occur to that romantic reprobate; in point of fact, he died before anything could happen.
 Can we suppose that any cause can be baulked of effect?
 The Universe is unanimous in rebuttal.
 If then the exact effects which might be expected to result from these causes are manifested in the career of the Master Therion, it is assuredly the easiest and most reasonable explanation to assume an identity between the two men.
 Nobody is shocked to observe that the ambition of Napoleon has diminished the average stature of Frenchmen.
 We know that somehow or other every force must find its fulfilment; and those people who have grasped the fact that external events are merely symptoms of external ideas, cannot find any difficulty in attributing the correspondences of the one to the identities of the other.

 Far be it from any apologist for Magick to insist upon the objective validity of these concatenations!
 It would be childish to cling to the belief that Marius de Aquila actually existed; it matters no more than it matters to the mathematician whether the use of the symbol X^22^ involves the ‘reality' of 22 dimensions of space.
 The Master Therion does not care a scrap of yesterday’s newspaper whether he was Marius de Aquila, or whether there ever was such a person, or whether the Universe itself is anything more than a nightmare created by his own imprudence in the matter of rum and water.
 His memory of Marius de Aquila, of the adventures of that person in Rome and the Black Forest, matters nothing, either to him or to anybody else.
 What matters is this: True or false, he has found a symbolic form which has enabled him to govern himself to the best advantage.
 “Quantum nobis prodest haec fabula Christi!”
-The ‘falsity’ of Aesop’s bables does not diminish their value to mankind.
+The ‘falsity’ of Aesop’s Fables does not diminish their value to mankind.

 The above reduction of the Magical Memory to a device for externalizing one’s interior wisdom need not be regarded as skeptical, save only in the last resort.
 No scientific hypothesis can adduce stronger evidence of its validity than the confirmation of its predictions by experimental evidence.
 The objective can always be expressed in subjective symbols if necessary.
 The controversy is ultimately unmeaning.
 However we interpret the evidence, its relative truth depends in its internal coherence.
-We may therefore say that any magical recollection is genuine if it gives the explanation of our external or internai conditions.
+We may therefore say that any magical recollection is genuine if it gives the explanation of our external or internal conditions.
 Anything which throws light upon the Universe, anything which reveals us to ourselves, should be welcome in this world of riddles.

 As our record extends into the past, the evidence of its truth is cumulative.
 Every incarnation that we remember must increase our comprehension of ourselves as we are.
 Each accession of knowledge must indicate with unmistakable accuracy the solution of some enigma which is propounded by the Sphynx of our own unknown birth-city, Thebes.
 The complicated situation in which we find ourselves is composed of elements \ and no element of it came out of nothing.
 Newton’s First Law applies to every plane of thought.
 The theory of evolution is omniform.
 There is a reason for one’s predisposition to gout, or the shape of one’s ear, in the past.
 The symbolism may change; the facts do not.
-In one form or another, everything that exists is derived from some previous manifestation. have it, if you will, fhat the memories of other incarnations are dreamsj but dreams are determined by reality just as much as the events of the day.
+In one form or another, everything that exists is derived from some previous manifestation. have it, if you will, fhat the memories of other incarnations are dreams; but dreams are determined by reality just as much as the events of the day.
 The truth is to be apprehended by the correct translation of the symbolic language.
 The last section of the Oath of the Master of the Temple is: “I swear to interpret every phenomenon as a particular dealing of God with my soul.”
 The Magical Memory is (in the last analysis) one manner, and, as experience testifies, one of the most important manners, of performing this vow.

 ---